 I found the book “Investopoly” by Stuart Wemyss* did a good job of explaining a broad strategy to combine growth and income investing efficiently.

 How and Where to Invest Your Savings: Taxation Considerations

 Take some time to consider your tax position.
 Are you (+/- partner) high income earners, expecting to pay increasing tax as your incomes increase?
 Is an adult in the household planning to give up work or earn minimally for several years?

 Investments should not be made for tax reasons.
 Decide on a broad strategy and investments first, then work out how to minimize tax.

 Many investors have lost money through investments designed to reduce tax.
 It is also illegal to avoid tax or make investment decisions based on taxation.

-Tax paid at 30% within the company on profits reinvested is more tax-efficient than high-income earners being paid dividends.
+Tax paid at 30% within the company on profits reinvested are more tax efficient than high income earners being paid dividends.

 “Franking credits” mean that investors avoiding paying tax twice.
 Tax is paid on profit within the company before the dividend is paid.

-Franking credits improve returns for those with a marginal rate of less than 30%.
+Franking credits improve returns for those with a marginal rate less than 30%.

-For higher-income earners, Australian Financial Investment Company and Whitefield allow “Dividend substitution” plans – where extra shares are awarded instead of dividends paid, resulting in no tax paid during the accumulation period.
+For higher income earners, Australian Financial Investment Company and Whitefield allow “Dividend substitution” plans – where extra shares are awarded instead of dividends paid, resulting in no tax paid during accumulation period.